Updates as of 11:45 AM on Friday, September 11, 2020.

 Employees who are capable of performing their jobs remotely will be asked to continue to work remotely.
 Your immediate supervisor will determine your schedule during this period.
 Those employees who are asked to return to campus by their supervisors should do so according to the schedule given to them.

-ECC is updating its Business and Academic Continuity Plan as the situation evolves and will speak to decisions to change the schedule of the class.
-We are committed to ensuring all students can complete the semester and will provide guidance on how any missed classes will be addressed.
+ECC is updating its Business and Academic Continuity Plan as it evolves and will speak to decisions to change the class schedule.
+We are committed to ensuring that all students can complete the semester and provide guidance on how any missed classes will be addressed.

 By moving the majority of our classes to an alternative delivery format, we will reduce the number of individuals meeting on campus while ensuring continuity of instruction.
-This timeframe may shift and is subject to change depending on the circumstances and needs of the College and our students.
+This timeframe may shift and be subject to change depending on the College and our students' circumstances and needs.
 We want to remind you that this is a fluid situation that continues to evolve each day.